adap/flower/examples/quickstart_fastai/README.md

 python3 client.py
 ```

-You will see that fast.ai is starting a federated training.
+You will see that fastai is starting a federated training.
 Have a look to the [Flower Quickstarter documentation](https://flower.dev/docs/quickstart-fastai.html) for a detailed explanation.